Climate change in Italy: Ecosystems

 All ecosystems throughout Italy are being affected by climate change as a result of warming temperatures and increased precipitation.
 Droughts and wildfires caused by increased temperatures damage ecosystems leading to a cycle of destruction every warm season.

-Karst landscapes are very sensitive ecosystems that consist of bedrock that is dissolving and is creating caves, sinkholes, streams, etc. Many different kinds of soluble types of rocks exist in karst landscapes, such as limestone and marble, resulting in water eroding and dissolving rocks away and creating the characteristic karst land formation.
+Karst landscapes are very sensitive ecosystems that consist of bedrock that is dissolving and is creating caves, sinkholes, streams, etc. Many different types of soluble types of rocks exist in karst landscapes, such as limestone and marble, resulting in water eroding and dissolving rocks away and creating the characteristic karst land formation.
 Karst environments are so sensitive because of their close relationship with water and fragile rock.
 Anything that happens above will most likely affect the karst ecosystem below as well.
 Research has been carried out on the human threats to karst ecosystems throughout southern-eastern Italy in the region of Apulia.
 The biggest threat to karst ecosystems in Apulia is stone clearing and quarrying, which completely changes the landscape of the karst environment and results in the collapse of cave systems.
 The decline in karst environments in Italy (specifically in Apulia) is negative in the sense that it reduces not only biodiversity but karst environments also have the capacity to bind carbon dioxide within their underwater cave systems meaning Italy will lose this natural capability over time.
 Karst environments also provide drinking water due to the filtrating abilities of the characteristic porous rocks of karst environments, leading to less drinking water for Italy as well.
 Other actions by humans that can damage and degrade Karst environments can include mineral extraction, agriculture, cave tourism, runoff, pollution, decline of resources in water or animal species, deforestation, and so on.

 There are many coasts in Italy bringing a lot of tourism and people to its ecosystems.
 Railways are often hailed as one of the better modes of transportation but even they can create a great impact on the surrounding nature.
 Railways demand flat and even land which is typically not the case by shorelines in Italy, so explosives have been used in the past to even out land for tracks.
 This is understandably quite impactful to the surrounding ecosystems.
 These railways near shorelines also suffer stability issues due to the constant erosion from the water nearby, so there is a constant need for protection from the shore with sea walls.
 The constant need for reconstruction of sea walls with the use of mined resources and sediments from the shoreline has created an issue with coastal squeeze in areas of Italy.
 Coastal squeeze is the degradation and eventual loss of ecosystems and habitats due to structures made by humans specifically on coasts where the natural process of "landward transgression" spurred on by the rise of the sea level is prevented.

 The 2022 Marmolada serac collapse was caused by climate change.